Project destcription

 • Which impact did the women have, through teaching and practice, on the history of American design?

-The project is sponsored by the Botstiber Institute for Austrian-American Studies (BIAAS) and comprises of an online event series, a blog and podcast, as well as an online exhibition.
+The project is sponsored by the Botstiber Institute for Austrian-American Studies (BIAAS) and comprises of an online event series, a blog, interviews and podcast, as well as an online exhibition.
 Selected paper from the event series will be published in a special issue of the Journal of Austrian-American History.

 Event series – programme